rafaelos-git/case/Case/README.md

-# Ze Delivery Backend Code Challenge
+# Information management platform - PSEL 2021

 This project is a NodeJS REST API developed to the Ze Delivery position backend code challenge.